yiqli53/CS259-Project/README.md

 cd build
 cmake ..
 ```
+If cmake returns an error, please re-run the #1-#3 commands in Setup section.

 ### Run
 Before you run, please make sure that the input graph is named as "graph.txt".